War Stories with Kotter, Part 5: Create a Sense of Urgency

 Kotter's encouragement is that a sense of urgency that creates panic or chaos is pointless.
 While not every change will - thankfully - be an existential threat, what is needed is alignment on the gravity and priority of the change, and on the organisation's focus and approach towards it.

-In a large technology infrastructure program for a government department, I was brought in as change lead just after market scan had been completed, crucial hires for the program were underway, and technology submissions were under consideration.
+In a large technology infrastructure program for a government department, I was brought in as change lead just after the market scan had been completed, crucial hires for the program were underway, and technology submissions were under consideration.
 The program had a multi-agency impacts, alongside major community interests which intersected with almost every other infrastructure program in the jurisdiction.

 Create a Sense of Urgency: Inspire people to act with passion and purpose.
 Excite them about a bold, aspirational opportunity and a compelling vision of the future